-B AIMS AND OBJECTIVES
+B. AIMS AND OBJECTIVES OF THE DISSERTATION

-The dissertation provides students with the opportunity to enable them to strengthen and develop their research skills and techniques and apply theoretical concepts.
+The dissertation provides students with the opportunity to put together the various skills that they have acquired in the course of their studies.
+It will also enable them to strengthen and develop their research skills and techniques.

 Students are required to choose a suitable area of study and demonstrate a deep understanding of the topic based upon a range of literature/ideas to master the subject they have chosen.
-At undergraduate level, they also need to demonstrate research skills.
+The dissertation represents a new contribution to knowledge and should be of intellectual value to others and it provides evidence to potential employers that the student has acquired knowledge that can be used in the workplace.

-C LEARNING OUTCOMES
+C. LEARNING OUTCOMES

 On completion of the dissertation, students should be able to:

-plan a research project
+- Plan a research project

-develop research skills
+- Develop research skills

-perform literature search
+- Perform literature search

-master the scholarly techniques required for an undergraduate dissertation
+- Master the scholarly techniques required for an undergraduate dissertation.

-D DISSERTATION TOPIC
+D. DISSERTATION TOPIC/PROPOSAL SUBMISSION